je-hyun/quiz-portal/README.md

 Step by Step Process:

 Initialized the project using ng new quiz-portal.

 Push initial files onto github.

-Install bootstrap (npm install bootstrap , npm install jquery), add to build styles and scripts Create the JSON data and JSON-server (using `json-server ./src/assets/quizzes.json`).
+Install bootstrap (npm install bootstrap , npm install jquery), add to build styles and scripts

+Create the JSON data and JSON-server (using `json-server ./src/assets/quizzes.json`).

-Created main and quiz components using `ng g c <component_name>` Added common functionality to main component (navbar, dropdown) Added quiz functionality to quiz component
+Created main and quiz components using `ng g c <component_name>`

+Added common functionality to main component (navbar, dropdown).

+Added quiz functionality to quiz component.

 Created a model class for questions and quizzes (model.quiz.ts).

 The model class will be used in conjunction with the service.

-Created a service for quiz (quiz.service.ts), and implemented to call server Added all routes to app-routing.module.ts
+Created a service for quiz (quiz.service.ts), and implemented to call server.
+Added all routes to app-routing.module.ts.

 Created functionality to navigate quiz questions, grade quiz, and submit quiz.

-Created a results screen (for grades)
+Created a results screen (for grades).

 Created a welcome screen (instructions/etiquette to take quiz).